 This course will present the foundations and main tenets of Contrastive Hierarchy Theory (CHT).
 CHT builds on ideas that go back to Jakobson and Trubetzkoy, adapted to the generative phonology of Chomsky and Halle.
-Two ideas that are central to the theory are (a) contrastive phonological primes (in my case binary features but the same holds for unary elements) are computed hierarchically, with the choice and ordering of the primes being language particular; and (b) only contrastive primes play a role in the lexical phonology (the Contrastivist Hypothesis).
-We will demonstrate why contrastive features must be computed hierarchically, and consider the implications of this theory for phonological primes, say features; in particular we will discuss whether features are innate or emergent, and to what extent they are substance free.
-We will review case studies that show how con- trastive hierarchies contribute to synchronic and diachronic phonology and to phonological typology.
+Two ideas that are central to the theory are (a) contrastive phonological primes (in my case binary features but the same holds for unary elements) are computed hierarchically, with the choice and ordering of the features being language particular; and (b) only contrastive features play a role in the phonology (the Contrastivist Hypothesis).
+We will demonstrate why contrastive features must be computed hierarchically, and consider the implications of this theory for whether features are innate or emergent.
+We will show how contrastive hierarchies work and review case studies that show how they contribute to synchronic and diachronic phonology.

-- A theory of phonological contrast: language-particular hierarchies and the Contrastivist Hypothe- sis; contrast and phonological activity; the nature of phonological primes (features or elements).
+2. A theory of phonological contrast: language-particular hierarchies; the Contrastivist Hypothesis; contrast and phonological activity; enhancement; markedness; the nature of features.

-- Contrastive hierarchies in synchronic phonology: vowel harmony, vowel reduction, consonant co- occurrence restrictions, consonantal contrasts, and loan phonology.
+3. Contrastive hierarchies in synchronic phonology: vowel harmony, vowel reduction, consonant co-occurrence restrictions, consonantal contrasts, and loan phonology.

 Dresher, B. Elan.
 2009.
 The contrastive hierarchy in phonology.
-Cambridge: CUP.
+Cambridge: Cambridge University Press.

 Hall, Daniel Currie.
 2007.
 The role and representation of contrast in phonological theory.
-PhD thesis.
-University of Toronto. https://twpl.library.utoronto.ca/index.php/twpl/article/ view/6497.
+PhD thesis, University of Toronto. https://twpl.library.utoronto.ca/index.php/twpl/article/ view/6497.